End of Year Sale Now Live Ends Sun 1st Dec 9pm GMT

 Are polarised sunglasses 100% UV?

-Regardless of polarisation, if the sunglasses are rated as UV40 or UV400, they are indeed 100% UV protective.
+Regardless of polarisation, if the sunglasses are rated as UV400, they are indeed 100% UV protective.
 The primary function of any sunglasses frame is their ability to block ultraviolet light which any legitimate sun lenses should provide.

 Polarisation is a secondary function of any sunglasses frame and is merely an upgrade to improve visual experience by blocking the effects of glare.
 Whilst it might sound better that lenses are polarised, this isn't remotely as crucial as UV protection.